GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/mappers.rst

     uparms
         A ``list`` of tuples representing user parameters passed via command line or the |Reduce| API.
 Each may have a specified primitive.
-If no primitive is specified, the value will be applied to all the parameter matching the name in any primitives.
+If no primitive is specified, the value is applied to all parameters matching the name in any primitives.

         E.g., [('param','value'), ('<primitive_name>:param1','val1')]
     upload
         *Internal to Gemini only.*  Default is None.